 Gulf Formaldehyde Company (P.Q.S.C.)
-(GFC), a company whose 70% of shares are owned by QAFCO. and 30% of share are owned by Qatar Industrial Manufacturing Company (Q.S.C.) which was registered and incorporated under Commercial Registration No. 26217 in the State of Qatar.
+(GFC), a Private Qatari Shareholding Company incorporated in the State of Qatar, whose 70% of shares are owned by QAFCO and 30% of shares are owned by Qatar Industrial Manufacturing Company (Q.S.C.).
 GFC is engaged in the production and sale of Urea Formaldehyde Concrete.

 Qatar Melamine Company (P.Q.S.C.)
-(QMC), a wholly owned subsidiary which was registered and incorporated under Commercial Registration No. 49424 in the State of Qatar.
-During the year, based on an internal review, the Group is considering transferring of QMC's assets to QAFCO through a merger process.
-Review of the melamine business and potential impact of the merger is under progress.
+(QMC), a Qatari Private Shareholding Company incorporated in the State of Qatar, and wholly owned by QAFCO.
+QMC is engaged in the production and sale of Melamine.
+During the year, based on an internal review, the Group is considering transferring of the QMC's assets to QAFCO through a merger process.
+As of December 31, 2023, the merger process is contingent upon further approvals and the fulfilment of legal and regulatory requirements.

-Qatar Petrochemical Company (QAPCO) Q.P.J.S.C. ("QAPCO"), a Qatari Private Joint Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (80%) and Total Petrochemicals (France) (TPF) (20%).
+Qatar Petrochemical Company (QAPCO) Q.P.J.S.C., a Qatari Private Joint Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (80%) and TotalEnergies Petrochemicals France S.A.
+(20%).
 QAPCO is engaged in the production and sale of ethylene, polyethylene, hexane and other petrochemical products.